tuxpoldo/entertain-xbmc/README.md

 The XBMC Entertain Plugin integrates live TV streaming via [Deutsche Telekom's Entertain] [1] IPTV service into XBMC.
-It allows to view all german public channels (Öffentlich-Rechtliche Sender) in XBMC.
+It allows to view all german public channels (Öffentlich-Rechtliche Sender) and some of the commercial channels (RTL Group) in XBMC.

 License